Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 ### Font and Colour Choices
 **Fonts:** 'REM' was chosen as the headings font for its professional yet not intimidating look.
 'Poppins' makes up the main part of the site due to it being a quite neutral but still friendly font.

 **Colours:** The colour palette was generated using mycolor.space.
-The base colour was picked from the header picture (taken from Pexel) which shows a blue sky with some whispy clouds.
+The base colour was picked from the header picture (taken from Pexel) which shows a blue sky with some clouds.
 This particular colour palette was chosen for its calming blue tones.

 ## Features

-The site has very basic features of a static website.
+The site has the very basic features of a static website.

 - **Navigation Bar**
     - The navigation bar is always visible on all pages.
 In the top left corner the logo is a link which brings the user back to the home page, as a user would expect it to.